PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 ### Organic Litter for Self Seeders

-I adore self seeding annuals.
-Cosmos, calendula, alyssum and more create a vibrant show of color.
+I adore self-seeding annuals.
+Flowers like cosmos, calendula, and alyssum create a vibrant show of color.
 As their seeding is often sporadic, it’s beneficial to give them the best chance possible for the seeds to take.
-A layer of organic litter; leaves, petals, and more provide somewhere for the seeds to fall and stay sheltered.
-Over the winter as the litter layer decays, it provides the nutrients and moisture for the seeds to germinate plentifully the next year.
+A layer of organic litter, leaves, petals, and more provides somewhere for the seeds to fall and stay sheltered.
+Over the winter, as the litter layer decays, it provides the nutrients and moisture for the seeds to germinate plentifully the next year.

 ### Leaving Flower Heads

-It’s more than a little tempting to snip off dead flowers as soon as they’re done so they don’t spoil the look of the garden.
-I admit I do this sometimes.
-However, if there is a time to not do it, it’s Fall.
+It’s more than a little tempting to snip off dead flowers as soon as they’re done to maintain a tidy garden bed (I'm often quick to do this).
+However, if there is a time not to do it, it’s fall.

 As winter approaches, animals of all kinds are looking for nourishment, and flower heads are great for birds, insects, and even small mice.
 Leaving them for a few days gives nature the chance to use them.
 You might also cut them down and leave them to decay around where they grew, or leave them standing over the winter and cut them down in the spring.
 Frosty stems can look quite beautiful.